Insights from the Gaussian Processes Method for the FRB-associated X-ray Burst of SGR 1935+2154: Discussion

 The {\it HMXT}-HE burst associated with the FRB is special in our analysis.
 A clear retarding timescale is constrained from this burst.
-This indicates that the HE photons are radiated nearly simultaneously with the process of disturbance.
-The SHO PSD of the ME light curve is in the region of red noise.
-This implies that the ME photons are produced after the responding of the system and before the equilibrium.
-The HE and ME photons may be produced by the same emission mechanism, but the ME photons are produced in a larger region.
+This timescale is related to the interplay between inertia of system and disturbance acting on the system.
+This indicates that HE photons are radiated nearly simultaneously with the disturbance process.
+The SHO PSD of ME light curve is in the region of red noise.
+This implies that ME photons are produced after responding to the system and before equilibrium.
+The HE and ME photons may be produced by the same emission mechanism, but ME photons are produced in a larger region.

-For the LE burst, the SHO PSD changes from $\nu^{-4}$ to $\nu^{0}$ directly.
+For LE burst, SHO PSD changes from $\nu^{-4}$ to $\nu^{0}$ directly.
 This can be explained as the retarding timescale is very close to the equilibrium timescale.
 This situation is different from that of HE and ME bursts.
 The LE burst could be a normal X-ray burst, and is irrelevant to the production of HE-ME and FRB photons.

 The retarding timescale obtained from the HE burst is about 0.03 s, corresponding to the broken frequency of 35 Hz.
-This implies that the timescale of the energy disturbance $t_{\rm inj}$ should not be longer than 0.03 s, i.e., $t_{\rm inj}\leq0.03$ s.
+This implies that the timescale of energy disturbance $t_{\rm inj}$ should not be longer than 0.03 s, i.e., $t_{\rm inj}\leq0.03$ s.

 The other special burst is the {\it NICER}-6.
-The retarding timescale is also constrained by the light curve as $\approx1/(39 {\rm\ Hz})\approx0.02$ s.
-This is similar to the {\it HXMT}-HE burst associated with FRB, but in the lower X-ray energies.
-If our discussion on the HE burst associated with the FRB 200428 is general, the X-ray burst of {\it NICER}-6 could have associated radio pulses.
+The retarding timescale is also constrained by light curve as $\approx1/(39 {\rm\ Hz})\approx0.02$ s.
+This is similar to {\it HXMT}-HE burst associated with FRB, but in the lower X-ray energies.
+If our discussion on HE burst associated with FRB 200428 is general, the X-ray burst of {\it NICER}-6 could have associated radio pulses.

 The X-ray bursts observed by GECAM and {\it HXMT}-HE between October 2022 and November 2022 were considered to be associated with the transition states to FRB events.
 In our analysis, the bursts do not show evidence of the retarding timescale.
 A long equilibrium timescale of $\approx0.3-1$ s is obtained.
 A similar result is also found in the NICER light curve.